haael/white-box-fapkc/README.md

 # white-box-fapkc

-White-Box Cryptography based on FAPKC algorithm
+White-Box Cryptography based on FAPKC algorithm.

+If you are interested in contributing, especially cryptoanalysis, please contact me via <haael@interia.pl>.

 ## What is FAPKC?